amolkhetan/Jenkins_CICD/README.md

-# Jenkins CI CD pipeline for flask application
+# CIC Pipeline for flask application

-## 🚀 Flask CI/CD Pipeline with Jenkins

 This repository contains a simple Python Flask web application integrated with a Jenkins CI/CD pipeline.
 The pipeline automates **build**, **test**, **deploy**, and **Slack notifications** on every GitHub push.

 ---